-The Balancing Act for Sellers of Digital Products: User Experience vs. Risk
+The Balancing Act: User Experience vs. Risk

 Online commerce for digital products can be a constant tug-of-war between converting orders (higher sales) and stopping fraud (reduced losses).

 Part of this is simply the nature of online commerce.
 Today’s mobile, global shoppers expect round-the-clock access and purchasing—no matter where, no matter when.

 Another part of this is the nature of digital goods.
 There is the expectation by the customer of immediate fulfillment.
 They want to download that video, purchase those e-tickets, read that eBook, browse the online article, activate their new app, or play the latest massively multiplayer online game RIGHT NOW!